 (This whistle has more talent than you do - you gonna cry now?)

 Lots of writers get discouraged because they couldn't land a book deal or because they failed to sell more than five copies this month.
 The life of a writer isn't all rose blossoms and peppermint - you have to fight through the rough patches if you want to catch on.
-Yes, you might never catch on, but I guarantee you won't if you quit.
+Yes, you might never catch on, but I guarantee you won't if you quit.3.
+A lot of writers fail to account for the business side of the house.

 My ideal life would be to wake up when the sun is warm, pour myself a tall glass of my favorite beverage, and write my next masterpiece.
 In this ideal world, someone else would worry about all that nasty marketing, warehousing, and promotion stuff, and they'd send me a check every month so I could continue to live as I should - focused on creating wonderful stories.